marina601/scooter-circle/TESTING.md

   - Automated message is sent to the user at the same time to let them know somebody will be in touch shortly.
   - The user now have an option at the bottom of the page to press a button "Go Back To Home Page"
   - Which will redirect the user to the *Home Page*
-  - The user may choose to press **Reset** button at any time to clear the form
+  - The user may choose to press **Reset** button at any time to clear the form.

 6. As a frequent user, I want to know where I can purchase the product.